shiyuhang0/tidbcloud-branch-github-example/README.md

 ### New commit in a PR

-GitHub App delete the previous branch and create a new TiDB Cloud Branch for the lasted commit.
+GitHub App will delete the previous branch and create a new TiDB Cloud Branch for the lasted commit.

 <img width="821" alt="image" src="https://user-images.githubusercontent.com/52435083/233826906-dd792d46-eb3d-457c-b22e-4134ffcc0ed7.png">

-### Close a PR
+### Close or merge a PR

-GitHub App will delete all the branchs in this PR.
+GitHub App will delete all the branches in this PR.

 ### Reopen a PR